 Introduction

-Hashimoto’s Disease (HD) is the most common autoimmune thyroid disease, causing roughly 30% of all cases of clinical hypothyroidism in the US1.
-HD is usually distinguished from other causes of hypothyroidism by the characteristic elevated thyroid peroxidase antibody (TPOAb) and, to a lesser extent, thyroglobulin antibody (TGAb) serum levels, present in over 90% (SOURCE) and 70% (SOURCE) of HD patients.
+Hashimoto’s Disease (HD) , also known as chronic autoimmune thyroiditis or chronic lymphocytic thyroiditis, is an autoimmune disease that thyroid cells are being destroyed by cell and antibody-mediated immune processes.
+(Try not to start sentence with it, KR) It is the most common autoimmune thyroid disease in iodine-sufficient areas of the world including the United States.
+It It occurs in up to 10 percent of the population, particularly females, and its prevalence increases with age(1 Reference) It causes roughly 30% of all cases of clinical hypothyroidism in the US1.
+HD is usually distinguished from other causes of hypothyroidism by the characteristic elevated thyroid peroxidase antibody (TPOAb) and, to a lesser extent, thyroglobulin antibody (TGAb) serum levels, present in over 90% and 70% (2 Reference) of HD patients.
 These autoantibodies, along with lymphocyte infiltration into the thyroid, are thought to cause thyroid cell apoptosis and subsequent hypothyroidism in HD, though the exact mechanism through which cell death occurs is not known definitively2.
 The immune-mediated destruction of the thyroid results in the decreased or eliminated endogenous production of the metabolically active thyroid hormone triiodothyronine (T3) and its precursor thyroxine (T4).
 As a result, the negative feedback of T3 and T4 upon the hypothalamus-pituitary-thyroid (HPT) axis is dramatically reduced causing serum levels of thyroid stimulating hormone (TSH) to rise dramatically3 (Figure 1).

+There is no consensus on the effects of levothyroxine treatment on TPOAb levels.
+Studies observe a negative correlation between LT4 and TPOAb.
+In clinical trials treating HD patients with LT4 over a period of time, observed decreased TPOAb titers when treated with levothyroxine.
+Notably observing a correlation between LT4 induced variation in cytokine release and reduction in TPOAb titers.
+Other studies observe no effect of LT4 treatment on antibodies including TPOAb.
+Although discrepancies may arise from methodological differences when determining antibody titers. ( Kasra)

 The effects of thyroid hormones (THs) on the immune system, though not as well characterized as immune component effects on the thyroid, may also play a significant role in the onset and development of HD4.
 TH receptors exist on the nuclei of immune cells, including those of particular relevance to HD such as antigen presenting cells (APCs), helper T-cells, and B-cells5.
 These cells also produce T3 endogenously via T4 conversion.
 In vitro studies have shown that APCs under high concentrations of combined T3 and T4 display accelerated antigen uptake, while increased T3 levels were shown to increase B-cell proliferation4.
 The effects of THs on T-cells are less clear, and different studies have found contradictory effects of thyroid hormone including T-cell apoptosis and enhanced T-cell anti-tumor activity5.
 Most clinical literature, however, suggests T3 and T4 inhibit inflammatory response and trigger T-cell apoptosis.
 This aligns with the common clinical observation of decreased T3 and T4 levels resembling central hypothyroidism during severe illness despite euthyroid TSH levels in a phenomenon known as non-thyroidal illness syndrome5.

 In this work, we model and simulate the interplay of the immune system and thyroid computationally.
 We constructed ThyrIMsim, expanding upon our earlier patient specific model p-THYROSIM6 with a novel immune submodel based on the physiological system cartoon model depicted in Figure 1.
 Several candidate models were fitted to anonymized, retrospectively collected data from patients diagnosed with Hashimoto’s disease in the UCLA Health system database described in detail in the Methods section.
 The best preforming model was refined with a small cohort of XX patients.
+(Clarify XX pts?, image quality makes it difficult to see the words below, KR)